w3f/General-Grants-Program/grants/speculative/nft908_protocol.md

 * The rental scenario of NFT.
 As compared with FT, where integers are used to describe the capitalization of properties, NFT adopted a structural way to describe many attributes of an asset, in which way the descriptive ability is way better that of an FT.
 The most important feature of ERC721 NFT assets is the ownership of the assets.
 But in reality, only a certain period of right-of-use rather than ownership is transferred such as the rental of real estate and car rental scenarios.
 Therefore, we need to describe the right-of-use of NFT assets and separate the ownership from the right-of-use.

-* The portfolio of NFT.
+* The compounding of NFT.
 In RPGs, a full set of legendary gears typically have upper-body armour, lower-body armour, weapons, etc. A fine weapon may be further upgraded by various gems to improve its attack, defence and other relevant attributes.
 These complex traits of combinations need support from NFT.

 * Parallel uses of NFT.
 After CryptoKitties has first been introduced, some Dapps use the NFT property of CryptoKitties to form up services where CryptoKitties can fight each other, or kitties are given new and different attributes.
 But these new characteristics have deviated from the original NFT protocol of CryptoKitties and the new traits are separated.
 We need the NFT to be given different traits in different Dapps, and these traits should be able to practice sharing with ease.